30 Common Presentation Mistakes And How To Avoid Them

 What does the audience want to achieve?

 How can I honor my audience’s needs and perspectives?

 Why do I have to do this presentation?

 Give them something they haven’t heard before.
 Tell a captivating story.
 Ask a rhetorical thought provoking question.
 Play a short video.
 Give them something they know isn’t just available anywhere…Something to keep them active and wanting more.

 27).
 Inappropriate Humor

 Humor is culture-sensitive.
-A joke in one part of the world may be considered private a taboo in another.
+A joke in one part of the world may be considered a taboo in another.
 Although cracking a joke during your presentation can be uplifting, it’s best to crack jokes that wouldn’t cause controversy.
 You don’t necessarily need to crack jokes when doing professional presentations.
 Or, you can look for other ways to build rapport with the audience.

 28).
 Employing negative body language

 Maintaining eye contact is essential during your presentation.
 You shouldn’t spend your time looking at your notes, the screen or the ceiling- these and more are negative body language.
 Employing them during your presentation can cause more harm than good to your presentation.

 Employing large gestures, smiling appropriately, high energy speeches are some few positive body languages to employ.